 Address: George Maduroplein 1, 2584 RZ Den Haag, Netherlands

-It’s a charming little park and a common tourist attraction in the Scheveningen area of The Hague, in North Holland on the North Sea coast.
-There’s something for everyone in this park.
+Madurodam is one of the most popular places in the Netherlands by car with the family.
+It’s a charming little progressive town and a common tourist attraction in the Scheveningen area of The Hague, South Holland, on the North Sea coast.
+This attraction provides many options to suit multiple interests and preferences in this park!

-Madurodam employs multimedia to tell stories connected with the little buildings and assist visitors to gain insight into Holland’s magnificent history.
-The park’s tiny buildings include a cheese market, flower-bulb fields, and more.
+Not a bad idea for those wanting to preview their visiting selections, huh?
+Madurodam employs multimedia to tell stories connected with each miniature city and assist visitors in gaining insight into Holland’s magnificent history and canal wharf system.
+The park’s tiny buildings include a cheese market, flower bulb fields, and more.

 See Related: Top Free Travel Magazines